 Indicate the year of release.
-Name the director and possibly mention any of his or her important or recent films.
+Name the director and mention any of his or her important or recent films.
 Identify the main characters along with the actors and actresses who portray them.
-If feasible, briefly connect to other important or recent films by these actors and actresses.
+If possible, briefly connect to other important or recent films by these actors and actresses.
 Find an interesting way to transition through these details.
-Don't forget internal citations for this.
-IMDb is a good source.

 III.
-Genre
+Genre (Focus of this unit)

-Identify the genre(s) of this film and explain how this film fits the genre criteria.
-Use your notes on genre to find comparisons and examples that go with and against genre conventions.
-You may have to do additional genre research if you pick a film outside of our genre unit.
-If so, make sure you cite your sources.
+Identify the main genre of this film and explain how this film fits the criteria of the genre.
+Use your notes on genre to find comparisons and examples that go with and against conventions.
+You may connect the film to other films with similar conventions.